okdistribute/datpy/README.md

 ## Instructions

-1. To get access to the Pythn Dat API run
-`pip install datPython`
+1. Clone Dat-Python repo `git clone https://github.com/pkafei/Dat-Python`

 2. Create a dat using  using `dat init` and to listen to your dat run `dat listen`

-3. Import Dat `from datPython import Dat` and set dat to the connection that you are listening to `dat = Dat('http://localhost:6461')`
+3. Import Dat `from datPython import Dat` and set dat to the connection that you are listening to `dat = Dat('http://localhost:6462')`

 ## DAT GET